-Today I am running a guest post from Head for Points reader Sam on travelling with infants on British Airways.
+Today I am running a guest article from Head for Points reader Sam on travelling with infants on British Airways.
 Whilst I also have two young kids, Sam has more than me – including twins! – and is more up to speed with current practice.
 He has done a great job and I’d like to thank him publicly for putting it together.

-Although not a subject of universal interest to HFP readers, I would suggest that it is in everybody’s interest that passengers travelling with infants are well accommodated.
+Although not a subject of universal interest to HfP readers, I would suggest that it is in everybody’s interest that passengers travelling with infants are well accommodated.
 I’m sure many people would like to see a policy like that of Malaysian where infants are banned from First.
-However, given their premium passenger demographic, BA have chosen to have a policy of accommodation rather than exclusion of infants.
+However, given their premium passenger demographic, BA has chosen to have a policy of accommodation rather than exclusion of infants.

 As someone who travels long haul fairly regularly for both business and leisure, people often remark to me that it must be difficult having to fly at the back of the plane when you are used to travelling in business.
 In more recent years (especially since my 2nd & 3rd children were born on the same day 15 months ago) my response has been that, when you are used to travelling long haul with infants, any flight without them (whether in economy or business) feels like relative nirvana.